root-project/root/README/ReleaseNotes/v618/index.md

   - Add `HasColumn` method to check whether a column is available to a given RDF node
   - PyROOT: add `AsRNode` helper function to convert RDF nodes to the common RNode type
   - PyROOT: add `AsNumpy` method to export contents of a RDataFrame as a dictionary of numpy arrays
+  - Experimental PyROOT: add `MakeNumpyDataFrame` factory to process data owned by numpy arrays with RDataFrame
   - The `Stats` method has been added, allowing to retrieve a `TStatistic` object filled with the values of a column and, optionally, the values of a second column to be used as weights.

 ### TLeafF16 and TLeafD32